Watering

 Applying a typical tropical-houseplant watering pace to a drought-adapted trunk

-A routine calibrated to typical tropical houseplants, watering weekly for example, badly overwaters a Ponytail Palm, which is adapted to long dry spells and needs its soil to dry out completely between waterings rather than staying consistently moist.
+A routine calibrated to typical tropical foliage plants, watering on a weekly schedule for example, badly overwaters a Ponytail Palm.
+This species is a succulent from semi-arid Mexican scrubland, not a rainforest plant, and its soil needs to dry out completely between waterings rather than staying consistently moist the way a fern or a philodendron prefers.

 Misunderstanding the caudex as decorative rather than functional

-New owners sometimes assume the swollen trunk base is simply an interesting shape rather than an active water-storage organ, and water accordingly without realizing that the caudex itself is filling with reserves the plant will draw down slowly over the following weeks, making frequent additional watering unnecessary and harmful.
+New owners sometimes assume the swollen trunk base is simply an interesting sculptural shape rather than an active water-storage organ, and water on a fixed schedule without realizing the caudex itself is already holding reserves it draws down slowly over the following weeks.
+Watering on top of a still-full reserve provides no benefit and steadily raises rot risk.

-Because so much of the plant's water reserve sits in the swollen caudex right at the soil line, a dense mix or a pot lacking real drainage holes keeps that reserve organ sitting in standing moisture longer than its roots alone would — the caudex itself is what's most at risk of rot in a poorly-drained pot, not just the root tips.
+Because so much of the plant's water reserve sits in the swollen caudex right near the soil line, a dense potting mix or a pot lacking real drainage holes keeps that reserve organ sitting in standing moisture for days beyond what the stated watering schedule alone would predict.
+The caudex, not just the root tips below it, is what ends up most exposed to rot in a poorly drained pot.

 How to Fix It